 Small businesses, tax professionals, software developers and industry representatives told us that GST reporting on the business activity statement (BAS) and the associated coding of GST transactions should be made easier.

 To address this, we worked closely with the software industry on the Simpler BAS project.
 From 1 July 2017, small business only need to report:

 - 1B GST on purchases.

-Simpler BAS will make it easier and quicker for small businesses as it will allow for easier classification of transactions, preparation and lodgment of the BAS.
+Simpler BAS makes it easier and quicker for small businesses as it allows for easier classification of transactions, preparation and lodgment of the BAS.
 This will deliver significant time and cost savings.

-Simpler BAS will become the default GST reporting method for small business.
+Simpler BAS is the default GST reporting method for small business.

-Throughout 2016-17 we will continue user testing the Simpler BAS coding and reporting solution with small businesses, tax professionals and software developers including MYOB, Intuit, Reckon and Sage.
+Simpler BAS was tested throughout 2016-17 with small businesses, tax professionals and software developers including MYOB, Intuit, Reckon and Sage.

 Phase 1: July 2016 – September 2016

 - Test the manually re-configured accounting software to identify system constraints and design issues that will impact on the Simpler BAS digital coding and reporting experience.